Skip to content

 • Simple iPad app

-• Publicly listed entry pricing around $40+/location/month as of April 2026; verify on the vendor’s pricing page before purchasing
+• Publicly listed entry pricing; verify on OneTap’s pricing page before purchasing

 Where it falls short versus Envoy: Feature breadth is the trade for the lower price.
 Label printer support, deep integrations, multi-site dashboards, and SSO are limited or absent versus Envoy.
 If any of those will become a requirement within 12 months, start somewhere with more headroom.